Google is using satellite imagery and Maps to visualize wildfire size and behavior

 It’s timely, then, that Google has announced an update to Maps that shows how large a given wildfire is and where it’s headed.

 “Wildfires are one of the most fast-moving disasters, depending on wind and fuel type,” said Ryan Galleher, program manager at Google’s Crisis Response group, in a briefing.
 “And so it’s extremely important for both people on the ground and their family and loved ones to sort of understand what’s happening.”
-Wildfires can take lives and cause billions in losses to homes and businesses, but the fires’ unpredictable nature makes it difficult to evaluate evacuation areas and allocate firefighting teams and other resources.
-People trying to get to safety need to be able to see at a glance what they’re dealing with, what routes are unobstructed, and other general safety information.
+Wildfires can take lives and cause billions in losses to homes and businesses, but their unpredictable nature makes it difficult to establish evacuation plans and allocate firefighting teams and other resources.
+And people trying to get to safety need to be able to see at a glance what they’re dealing with, what routes are unobstructed, and other general safety information.

 Google relies on data from the National Oceanic and Atmospheric Administration’s (NOAA) GOES satellites, which use infrared (IR) and optical sensors to detect hotspots on the Earth’s surface that could be wildfires.
-The data is then analyzed with Google’s Earth Engine.
+The data is then analyzed by Google’s Earth Engine.
 The result is a red boundary in Maps that approximates the size of a given wildfire and its location.
 Google updates the Maps wildfire boundaries approximately every hour.

-In addition to the wildfire boundaries, Maps users will see information on traffic and road closures, which is crucial for both evacuating citizens and first responders.
+In addition to the wildfire boundaries, Maps users will see information on traffic and road closures, which is crucial for evacuating citizens and first responders.

 Google said it has has been looking at ways to deliver crucial information to people through Search for a decade, when Googlers in Haifa, Israel watched the Carmel Mountain fire rage from their office window and realized they needed a way to at least find a hotline to call for information.
-In 2017, the company’s Crisis Response team rolled out SOS Alerts to Search and Maps, with the aim of adding key information like local emergency numbers, key websites, and top news stories about a given crisis.
+In 2017, the company’s Crisis Response team rolled out SOS Alerts to Search and Maps, with the aim of adding important information, like local emergency numbers, key websites, and top news stories about a given crisis.

 Updates to SOS Alerts in 2019 brought the ability to visualize hurricanes, among other things.
 Meanwhile, Google piloted a new feature — wildfire boundary maps, powered by satellite data — with the California Governor’s Office of Emergency Services and the Office of Emergency Management in Boulder, Colorado.
 The feature is now live across the U.S.